Executive Summary

 And here's the malicious part of the workflow:

-- Runs on EVERY workflow execution (if: always())
+- Runs on every workflow execution (

-- Base64-encodes the secrets for transmission
+$_Renvironment variable - Base64-encodes the secrets for transmission

 - Falls back to DNS tunneling if HTTPS fails (after 9s)